 Heroine is very lipophilic and therefore enriches in the central nervous system fast.
-It is metabolized to 6-monoacetlymprphine there.
-This and another inactive metabolite are being hydrolyzed to morphine within 10 to 30 minutes.
+It is metabolized to 6-monoacetylmorphine there.
+This and another inactive metabolite are being hydrolyzed to morphine within 10–30 minutes.
 The opioid-induced euphoria sets in at that moment.
 The metabolite 6-monoacteylmorphine attaches to the μ-opioid receptor stronger than morphine itself, which causes the intense effect of intoxication.
-Other effects caused by the opioid receptors are the feeling of happiness and warmth, somnolence, affective lability and behavioral changes.
-Physical symptoms involve bradycardia, loss of appetite, spastic obstipation, tremor and dry pale skin.
+Other effects caused by the opioid receptors are the feeling of happiness and warmth, somnolence, affective lability, and behavioral changes.
+Physical symptoms involve bradycardia, loss of appetite, spastic obstipation, tremor, and dry pale skin.

 Danger of opioids

 The application of an overdose is the biggest danger of using opioids.
-Addicts often develop a drug tolerance.
+Addicts often develop drug tolerance.
 They need 10 to 20 times as much of the substance as they needed in the beginning in order to feel a kick or suppress withdrawal symptoms.
-The effects of opioids are increased especially when poly drug use is practised with alcohol or amphetamines.
-The intoxication develops typically 2 to 5 minutes after intravenous application.
+The effects of opioids are increased especially when polydrug use is practiced with alcohol or amphetamines.
+The intoxication develops typically 2–5 minutes after intravenous application.
 It is characterized by coma, respiratory depression, and miosis.

-Crocodile is a rather new drug, which spills over from Russia to Germany.
-As a lot of Russians can no longer afford the consume of heroin, they found a way to produce a heroin-like substance only from over-the-counter pharmaceuticals (inter alia codeine, iodine, red phosphorus and eye drops), which, in contrast to the quite expensive heroin (about 40–80 Euros per gram), just costs 3–5 Euros per shot.
+Crocodile is a rather new drug.
+As a lot of Russians can no longer afford the consumption of heroin, they found a way to produce a heroin-like substance only from over-the-counter pharmaceuticals (inter alia codeine, iodine, red phosphorus and eye drops), which, in contrast to the quite expensive heroin (about 40–80 Euros per gram), just costs 3–5 Euros per shot.